2020–21 College Football Playoff: Selection and teams

 The 2020–21 CFP selection committee was chaired by Iowa athletic director Gary Barta.
 Its other members were former The Arizona Republic reporter Paola Boivin, Wyoming athletic director Tom Burman, Oklahoma athletic director Joe Castiglione, Colorado athletic director Rick George, former head coach Ken Hatfield, former NFL player Ronnie Lott, Arkansas State athletic director Terry Mohajir, USA Football chairman and former Army chief of staff Ray Odierno, former Texas A&M athletic director R. C. Slocum, Georgia Tech athletic director Todd Stansbury, Florida athletic director Scott Stricklin, and mathematician and former NFL player John Urschel.

 Due to the far-reaching impact of the COVID-19 pandemic, each school and conference operated under a different policy for playing games.
 The first rankings of the season were released on November 24, 2020; Alabama from the Southeastern Conference (SEC) debuted at No. 1, with conference-mates Texas A&M and Florida at Nos.
 5 and 6.
 Notre Dame and Clemson, both representing the Atlantic Coast Conference (ACC), (Note: Notre Dame, a full member of the ACC but an FBS independent in football, played a full conference schedule as a member of the ACC in 2020 and were eligible for the conference championship game.
 This change was made due to the ACC's COVID-19 scheduling policies.) were ranked second and third, and Ohio State from the Big Ten Conference debuted fourth.
-The following weekend, No. 2 Notre Dame held off No. 17 North Carolina by fourteen points in Chapel Hill to avoid the upset; No. 15 Oregon and No. 8 Northwestern were unable to do the same as they suffered losses to Oregon State and Michigan State, respectively.
+The following weekend, No. 2 Notre Dame held off No. 17 North Carolina by fourteen points in Chapel Hill, and No. 15 Oregon and No. 8 Northwestern were upset by Oregon State and Michigan State, respectively.
 The top seven remained unchanged in the following rankings, and each of the top six teams won their next games by an average margin of 27 points.
-Upsets did occur, though: No. 22 Coastal Carolina defeated No. 17 BYU in the "Mormons vs. Mullets" game, and unranked TCU upset No. 15 Oklahoma State.
+Ranked teams to lose that week included No. 17 BYU, who lost to No. 22 Coastal Carolina in the "Mormons vs. Mullets" game, and No. 15 Oklahoma State, who lost to unranked TCU.
 Again, the top of the rankings remained unchanged at the December 8 release.
-A loss by No. 6 Florida to LSU the following Saturday ended the Gators' playoff hopes, according to Sam Cooper of Yahoo!
-Sports; that game featured an incident in which Florida's Marco Wilson was penalized for throwing an LSU player's shoe after the play, thereby allowing the Tigers to continue the drive that ended with the game-winning field goal.
-That week was also of note because the Michigan–Ohio State game was not played; Michigan canceled the game due to COVID-19 issues, making 2020 the first season since 1917 during which the teams did not play.
+A loss by No. 6 Florida to LSU the following Saturday ended the Gators' playoff hopes; that game featured an incident in which Florida's Marco Wilson was penalized for throwing an LSU player's shoe after the play, thereby allowing the Tigers to continue the drive that ended with the game-winning field goal.
+That week's Michigan–Ohio State game was not played; Michigan canceled the game due to COVID-19 issues, making 2020 the first season since 1917 during which the teams did not play.